Gabriel Rothblatt

 Gabriel Rothblatt (born October 5, 1982) is an American technoprogressive political activist and a writer and speaker in the futurist and transhumanist movements.
 He ran for Congress in 2014.

 Early life and education

 Born to Bina and transgender businesswoman Martine Rothblatt, Rothblatt is Black, Jewish, and comes from an LGBTQ family.
-His parents founded Sirius Satellite Radio, United Therapeutics and other companies.
+His mother Martine Rothblatt founded Sirius Satellite Radio, United Therapeutics and other companies.
 After graduating from high school, he earned a degree in political philosophy at the University of Vermont.
 He works for MIO, LLC as a property manager and has previously managed a restaurant franchise and worked as an insurance broker.
 His great-grandfather, Isadore Rothblatt, was a union organizer and was beaten to death by anti-union activists because of his union activities with the Leatherworker's Union of Chicago.
 Rothblatt and his wife Taj divorced in June 2021.
 They have four children together.

 Activism

 Human rights

 Rothblatt is an outspoken advocate for human rights.
 In his 2014 congressional campaign, he was endorsed by the National Organization for Women and the Teamsters Local Union 769.
 He also was a featured speaker at the South Brevard NAACP's banquet dinner.
 He is a Member Delegate of the Space Coast Progressive Alliance and Vice President of the Brevard Chapter of the American Civil Liberties Union.